tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 When you’re fully employed, you get a steady paycheck but you also get a **stable, recognized label**.
 You say “I'm a product manager at IBM" (for example).

-<span class="contributor">TS: This label is affirmed in speech and action by your colleagues, who interact with you through and on the terms of your role.
+<span class="contributor">Toby Shorin: This label is affirmed in speech and action by your colleagues, who interact with you through and on the terms of your role.
 You fit into your employer’s org chart, a map of possible role-labels which exist as constituent pieces within the whole of the business entity.
 “Imposter syndrome,” then, is simply the neurotic inability to accept others’ recognition and confirmation of your given label.</span>

 But when you step out on your own you suddenly remove the construct that provides this plug-and-play identity and are left to make one up on your own.
 When you first leap into this unknown it's often easy to describe who you are - you're defined by what you just left.